▪️ Server settings

 This directive lets you throttle down the I/O impact arising from the

 OPTIMIZE statements.
-I/Os bigger than this limit will be broken down into 2 or more I/Os, which will then be accounted as separate I/Os with regards to the rt_merge_iops limit.
-Thus, it is guaranteed that all the optimization activity will not generate more than (rt_merge_iops * rt_merge_maxiosize) bytes of disk I/O per second.
+I/Os larger than this limit will be broken down into two or more I/Os, which will then be accounted for as separate I/Os with regards to the rt_merge_iops limit.
+Thus, it is guaranteed that all optimization activities will not generate more than (rt_merge_iops * rt_merge_maxiosize) bytes of disk I/O per second.

 rt_merge_maxiosize = 1M

-searchd stalls while rotating indexes with huge amounts of data to precache.
+searchd stalls while rotating tables with huge amounts of data to precache.
 Optional, default is 1 (enable seamless rotation).
-On Windows systems seamless rotation is disabled by default.
+On Windows systems, seamless rotation is disabled by default.

-.spm files are fully precached (they contain attribute data, blob attribute data, keyword index and killed row map, respectively.)
-Without seamless rotate, rotating an index tries to use as little RAM as possible and works as follows:
+.spm files are fully precached (they contain attribute data, blob attribute data, keyword table, and killed row map, respectively.)
+Without seamless rotate, rotating a table tries to use as little RAM as possible and works as follows:

 searchdwaits for all currently running queries to finish;

-- old index is deallocated and its files are renamed;
+- The old table is deallocated, and its files are renamed;

-- new index files are renamed and required RAM is allocated;
+- New table files are renamed, and required RAM is allocated;

-- new index attribute and dictionary data is preloaded to RAM;
+- New table attribute and dictionary data are preloaded to RAM;

-However, if there's a lot of attribute or dictionary data, then preloading step could take noticeable time - up to several minutes in case of preloading 1-5+ GB files.
+However, if there's a lot of attribute or dictionary data, then the preloading step could take a noticeable amount of time - up to several minutes in the case of preloading 1-5+ GB files.

 With seamless rotate enabled, rotation works as follows:

-- new index attribute and dictionary data is asynchronously preloaded to RAM;
+- New table attribute and dictionary data are asynchronously preloaded to RAM;

-- on success, old index is deallocated and both indexes' files are renamed;
+- On success, the old table is deallocated, and both tables' files are renamed;

-- at any given moment, queries are served either from old or new index copy.
+- At any given moment, queries are served either from the old or new table copy.

 Seamless rotate comes at the cost of higher peak memory usage during the rotation (because both old and new copies of

-.spa/.spb/.spi/.spm data need to be in RAM while preloading new copy).
-Average usage stays the same.
+.spa/.spb/.spi/.spm data need to be in RAM while preloading the new copy).
+Average usage remains the same.

 seamless_rotate = 1

-Integer number that serves as server identificator used as seed to generate an unique short UUID for nodes that are part of a replication cluster.
-The server_id must be unique across the nodes of a cluster and in range from 0 to 127.
-If server_id is not set, MAC address or a random number will be used as seed for the short UUID.
+Integer number that serves as a server identifier used as a seed to generate a unique short UUID for nodes that are part of a replication cluster.
+The server_id must be unique across the nodes of a cluster and in the range from 0 to 127.
+If server_id is not set, the MAC address or a random number will be used as a seed for the short UUID.

 server_id = 1